Skip to Main Content

 OER has its challenges--for example, ensuring that content that anyone can edit is accurate (Wikipedia is a great example).
 However, it also has many benefits for students, instructors, librarians, and researchers:

 • Learning anywhere, anytime.
-Consider the situation in which the Catholic University community--along with many other institutions around the world--finds itself during the COVID-19 pandemic.
+Consider the situation in which the Catholic University community--along with many other institutions around the world--found itself during the COVID-19 pandemic.
 The use of OER ensures that instructors and students can still access lectures, textbooks, and other essential materials, all without having to set foot in a classroom.

 • Easily modified course materials.
 Not all OER is one-size-fits-all, but open licensing allows instructors to add, subtract, and/or combine components to fit their needs, and those of their students.